pycascades/welcome-wagon-2018/index.rst

 **How should I get around?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Vancouver has a very useful `public transit system <https://www.tourismvancouver.com/plan-your-trip/getting-around/transit-system/>`_.
-The majority of the must-see places are in it's reach.
+The majority of the must-see places are in its reach.
 There are buses, trains, and ferris available.
 There are also two private companies that operate small ferries across False Creek.

 **How should I dress?**
 ~~~~~~~~~~~~~~~~~~~~~~~